Team-Sushi/Food-To-Do/README.md

 Express

-## How to Install and Run the Project?
+## How to Install, Run and Deploy the Project?
+`type the text here in your terminal/cmd` (make sure you're in the food-to-do folder :))

 #### Run the project locally in development:
 1. `npm install`